KJ-GM/SQLDB/README.md

 ```
 > **Presentation**

-Task 1.
-Create a database and related tables for retail banking.
+Task: Create a database and related tables for retail banking.
 Tables should be created to store information about the following objects:
 1. Clients
 2. Client accounts and balances on them/
 3. Transfers from one account to another